 Still, events such as superstorm Sandy usually don’t have a long-term effect on sales or profit, Stephen Volkmann, a New York-based analyst with Jefferies Group Inc., said in an interview.

 Cummins, based in Columbus, Indiana, supplies generators for homes, boats, businesses and utilities.
 After a storm, inventory will be shifted to the region most in need, he said.

 “The overall impact is less than you might think,” Volkmann said.
 “For example, for Hurricane Katrina, Cummins traded up initially then lower after a few weeks.”

 Cummins has seen more demand for generator rentals than sales, said Jon Mills, a company spokesman.
 The company has gained 8.6 percent since Oct.
 29, when Sandy made landfall in New Jersey, and the shares have increased 16 percent this year.

 While most inquiries coming into Carolina Cat, a Charlotte, North Carolina-based dealership, often fade after a storm hits, large businesses such as grocery stores with long-term plans are ensuring new buildings are wired for generator hookups, Chief Executive Officer Ed Weisiger Jr. said.

 Briggs & Stratton Corp.
-(BGG), a Milwaukee-based maker of generators, began shipping inventory east from as far away as California a week before Sandy struck.
+(BGG:US), a Milwaukee-based maker of generators, began shipping inventory east from as far away as California a week before Sandy struck.
 Now the company is looking for temporary help at two plants in Wisconsin and Alabama, which are running at full capacity to fill backorders.

 Demand may increase 20 percent in the next year because of increased storm damage, Eric Loferski, director of marketing for portable power products for Briggs & Stratton, said in a phone interview yesterday.